ApedoG17/Group20_Member/README.md

 **MemberTrackr** is a CRUD (Create, Read, Update, Delete) application for managing members in a group or organization.

 > 🎯 It’s built under the entity: **"Member"** in the category **"People & Roles"**.
+>  A user will have to sign up to take charge of this management system.
+After that, the features below will be the operations that can be takenn
 ---

 ## 🚀 Features